lorenzomartino86/todolist/README.md

   ![alt text](img/registration.png)

-After registration/login form we are redirect to our task list management:
+After registration/login form we are redirected to our task list management:

  ![alt text](img/start_tasklist.png)

-We can insert new tasks, remove other and check/unckeck a task we can see the following result:
+We can add new task, remove an existing one and check/unckeck from the list and we can see a result as the following one:

  ![alt text](img/tasklist.png)